 Mill Water School is a community special school for pupils aged 3-19 with complex needs.
-Pupils have a wide range of learning difficulties including profound and multiple difficulties, severe learning difficulties, physical difficulties, sensory impairments, communication difficulties and autistic spectrum conditions.
-All pupils have an Education and Health Care Plan (EHCP).
+All pupils have a learning difficulty covering a wide range including profound and multiple difficulties, severe learning difficulties, physical difficulties, sensory impairments, communication difficulties and autistic spectrum conditions.
+All pupils have a Statement of Special Educational Need (SEN) or an Education and Health Care Plan (EHCP).

 The school has a wide catchment area, as it is the only special school in East Devon.
 In January 2015, we moved to a purpose built school in the grounds of Bicton College.
-The pupils come from a variety of socio- economic backgrounds.
+The pupils come from a variety of socio and economic backgrounds.
 The pupils are predominately white British.
-The school has an APN of 100 but is oversubscribed, with 116 pupils on roll.
+The school has an APN of 100.